 After the revolution, the most common hangings of white men were due to war-related crimes such as spying espionage, treason or desertion.
 Blacks were summarily hanged, at the will of their owners, most often for the “official” reason of revolt.
 However, it could have been for any cause whatsoever and merely “labeled” as such.
 Whites who sympathized with the slaves were also often hanged.

 It was also during this time that vigilantism arose in the absence of formal criminal justice systems.
 Most often called vigilance committees, these groups got together to blacklist, harass, banish, “tar and feather,” flog, mutilate, torture, or kill people who were perceived as threats to their communities or families.
 By the late 1700s, these committees became known as lynch mobs because almost all the time, the punishment handed out was a summary execution by hanging.

 In the first part of the 19th century, opponents of slavery, cattle rustlers, horse thieves, gamblers and other “desperadoes” in the South and the Old West were the most common targets of those who were not of African American descent.
 Meanwhile, hangings, burnings, and whippings continued to kill slaves with common regularity.

-One of the first recorded hangings in the West of a woman was during 1849, when miners pioneered the boomtowns of California where gambling, drinking, violence and vigilante justice was common.
+One of the first recorded hangings in the West of a woman was during 1849 when miners pioneered the boomtowns of California where gambling, drinking, violence, and vigilante justice was common.
 One woman, known as “Pretty Juanita,” was convicted of murder after stabbing a man who had tried to rape her.
 Before she was hung, she gave a laugh and a salute as the rope pulled tight around her neck.
-She was first person hanged in the California mining camps.
+She was the first person hanged in the California mining camps.